bleech/visual-regression-tests/readme.txt

 Yes, cookie banners are not an issue.
 Before taking a snapshot, the tool can automatically trigger the Accept button to hide the banner.
 This option can be configured with CSS selectors in the plugin settings.

+= Can I test custom post type archives with VRTs? =

+The VRTs plugin primarily supports WordPress pages and posts.
+Automated visual testing of pages with dynamically changing content can lead to false positives.
+However, you can test such pages by following these steps:

+* Create a new blank page or post in WordPress.
+* Set up a redirect from this page to your desired URL.
+* Configure a test for this page.
+The screenshotter will follow the redirect.

 == Installation ==